rust-lang/book/src/ch04-01-ownership.md

 we can leave it out.

-Rust has a special annotation that you can place on types like these, and that annotation is called `Copy`.
-If a type is `Copy`, an older binding is still usable after assignment.
-Integers are an example of such a type; most of the primitive types are `Copy`.
+Rust has a special annotation that you can place on types like these, and that annotation is the `Copy` trait.
+We'll talk more about traits in Chapter XX.
+If a type has the `Copy` trait, an older binding is still usable after assignment.

-While we haven’t talked about how to mark a type as `Copy` yet, you might ask yourself “what happens if we made `String` `Copy`?”
-The answer is you cannot.
-Remember `drop()`?
-Rust will not let you make something `Copy` if it has implemented `drop()`.
+Rust will not let you make something have the `Copy` trait if it has implemented `drop()`.
 If you need to do something special when the value goes out of scope, being `Copy` will be an error.

 So what types are `Copy`?
 You can check the documentation for the given type to be sure, but as a rule of thumb, any group of simple scalar values can be Copy, but nothing that requires allocation or is some form of resource is `Copy`.
-And you can’t get it wrong: the compiler will throw an error if you incorrectly try to use a type that moves, as we saw above.

-Here’s some types that are `Copy`:
+Here’s some of the types that are `Copy`:

 * All of the integer types, like `u32`.
 * The booleans, `true` and `false`.